Kyle Knapp

 Do Canadians Need a K-1 Visa to Enter the U.S. & Marry a U.S. Citizen?

-Canadian citizens typically enjoy easy entry into the United States, but to enter and marry a U.S. citizen, the K-1 visa process still applies.
+Despite Canadian citizens typically enjoying easy entry into the United States, if their intention is to marry a U.S. citizen, the K-1 visa process, including filing a petition and interviewing at a U.S. consulate in Canada, must be used.

 Tips for Mexicans Applying for TN Visa